Evilnat/Cobra-PS3/8.3/README.md

     .
 Disable stage2.bin while Recovery Menu is loaded (by haxxxen) .
 Fixed max FAN speed after shutdown (by Evilnat) .
 Improved Habib's QA flags code imported by aldostools (by Evilnat) .
 Fixed black screen in CFW2OFW converted games (by Evilnat) .
 Added sm_ring_buzzer with single_beep, double_beep and triple_beep (by Evilnat) .
 Skip the creation of rif if already exists (by aldo) .
 Added cellFsMkdir symbol (by Evilnat)
+    .
+Fixed freezes on NAND with payload new address (by Evilnat) .
+Added constant FAN Speed while a PS2 ISO is launched (by Evilnat)

 ###### To do:
     .
 All done